 Hear from four of the University of Pittsburgh students, Emily Mazzola, Katie Loney, Janina Lopez, and Olivia Rutledge, involved in the concept development for the Pattern Makers exhibition and the selection of artworks drawn from the Museum’s permanent collection for this exhibition.
-The discussion will focus on the advantages and challenges of curating virtually and will uncover the process behind creating an ultimately cohesive exhibition.
+The virtual discussion will focus on the advantages and challenges of curating virtually and will uncover the process behind creating an ultimately cohesive exhibition.

 FREE with registration.
 Advance registration is required.

 To register, click here or call 888.718.4253.*

 *The link to access the live-streamed In Conversations program will be included on the receipt/confirmation page during the registration process, and this link will also be included within the receipt sent to your email.

 Emily Mazzola is a PhD candidate in the History of Art and Architecture at the University of Pittsburgh.
 She received her BA from Skidmore College, and MA from the University of Connecticut, and worked as a Curatorial Fellow at the Fitchburg Art Museum in Massachusetts.
 Her dissertation explores the history of the First Ladies collection at the Smithsonian Institution.